YossiSassi/Get-IISCredentials/README.md

 ## Note about detecting this script's execution
 Obviously, like many other scripts (especially of mine), it's just a tool.. not bad, nor good. that part is up to you 😄<br>
 Red teams can ‘enjoy’ and use this script as well to harvest clear-text credentials, once they have local admin access to host(s).<br>
-Keep in mind that you can detect the full domain servers run quite easily by the multiple access requests, both RPC & WinRM, on multiple hosts.<br>
+Keep in mind that you can detect the full domain servers run quite easily by the multiple access requests, via WinRM (spanning wsmprovhost.exe process), on multiple hosts.<br>
 In addition, your EDR/Sysmon/Whatever will log not only wsmprovhost.exe process on the IIS box(es), but also that it executed appcmd.exe (with wsmprovhost.exe as parent process).<br>
 This may be a bit unusual for most enviroments.<br><br>
 <b>Feedback is always welcome!<br>